 If you’re craving pasta but want something quick, this microwave lasagna is ready in 10 minutes.
 It has layers of pasta, sauce, and cheese for an easy single-serving dinner.

-So this isn’t your traditional layered lasagna.
-But it does consist of lasagna noodles, tomatoes, and cheese.
+This microwave lasagna isn’t your traditional layered lasagna.
+But it does consist of lasagna noodles, tomatoes, and melty cheese.
 And it tastes pretty darn good.

 Ever since I made my One Skillet Lasagna, my husband has been requesting it on a pretty regular basis.
 I love it nearly as much as he does.
 The only problem is, it makes one really large skillet full which should theoretically serve a few people or last us a few meals. but we consume almost the entire thing in one sitting!